|Value||Eligibility||Open date||Close date|

 a.
 Walter and Eliza Hall were active philanthropists during their life together.
 Following her husband’s death Eliza set up a million pound charitable trust in 1912 calling it the Walter and Eliza Hall Trust, as a means of assisting those in need.
 Since that time the trust has helped thousands of Australians to reach their full potential.

-a.
-To be eligible for the Scholarship, applicants must be an Australian Citizen, and
+a. be an Australian Citizen, and

-c. are from a financially disadvantaged background, and
+c. are from a financially disadvantaged background.

 a.
 The Scholarship will be awarded on the basis of:

 b.
 The Scholarship will be awarded by a selection committee consisting of members nominated by the Deputy Vice Chancellor (Education) or their nominated delegate.